ChrisLaganiere/MoreData/README.md

 **More Data** is designed to streamline working with Core Data in Swift projects.
 Core Data is a powerful and mature framework, but is clunky and written in Objective-C, bridged to Swift.
 The collection of protocols and utilities here retains the power of Core Data but allows you to simplify by building a more declarative and Swift-native interface for your data layer.

-## Features

-- **FetchableResultsPublisher**: Reactive fetching and observing of Core Data entities using Combine.
-- **Filtering**: Swift enums simplify the creation and combination of `NSPredicate` objects used to specify filter criteria.
-- **Sorting**: Swift enums simplify the creation and combination of `NSSortDescriptor` objects for sorting query results.
-- **@FetchableRequest Property Wrapper**: A better way to power SwiftUI views, backed by Core Data, in the modern Swift way.
-- **CoreDataPersistenceController**: Wrapper for boilerplate Core Data setup, providing easy initialization for recommended best practices.

 ## Installation

 ### Swift Package Manager